hibernate/hibernate-search/README.md

     > mvn clean install -Pdocumentation-pdf -s settings-example.xml

++You can then find the freshly built documentation in the following location:

+    > ./documentation/target/asciidoctor/en-US

+##### Distribution

 To build the distribution bundle run:

     > mvn clean install -Pdocumentation-pdf,dist -s settings-example.xml